animo/minor-blockchain-2020/docs/week-2/storage-and-getting-into-functions.md

   // state variable gets saved in storage string flavor;

-  function newAge(uint _age) public pure returns (uint){
+  function birthdayCandle(uint _age) public pure returns (uint){

-      //the variable _year is stored in memory, it is used and forgotten as soon as the function is over uint _year = 1;
+      //the variables _year and _age are stored in memory, it is used and forgotten as soon as the function is over uint _year = 1;

       return _age + _year;